-Waterline Pool Tile - Matte or Shiny for Salt Water Pool?
+Waterline Pool Tile - Matte or Glossy for Salt Water Pool?

 We have not noticed a difference in a saltwater pool over a traditionally chlorinated pool when it comes to tile selection.